CHAPTER ONE

 Phoenix wasn’t supposed to be this quiet.

-Downtown usually throbbed at night, traffic, bass from packed clubs, laughter spilling onto sidewalks, but tonight the city held its breath.
-The kind of stillness that made predators bold and everyone else smart enough to stay on the main roads.
+Downtown usually came alive at night, traffic snarling, bass pounding from packed clubs, laughter spilling onto sidewalks.
+Tonight, the city held its breath.
+It was the kind of stillness that made predators bold and everyone else smart enough to stay on the main roads.

 Harper Rayne felt it first.

-A wrongness threaded under her skin, needling at her instincts as she moved off the main drag and into the narrow veins of alleyway behind the vampire district.
-Her Glock 22 sat low and ready in her hand, weight familiar and solid.
-Modified: silver-tipped rounds, tactical flashlight, extended magazine.
-Backup clip at her hip loaded with sedatives in case the job called for mercy, which it rarely did.
+A wrongness threaded beneath her skin, needling her instincts as she moved off the main drag and into the narrow veins of the alley behind the vampire district.
+Her Glock 22 sat low and ready in her hand, its weight familiar and solid.
+It had been modified with silver-tipped rounds, a tactical flashlight, and an extended magazine.
+Her Glock 17 rode at her hip, loaded with sedatives in case the job called for mercy, which it rarely did.

-Dispatch had put out the call ten minutes ago; missing girl, sixteen, last seen near a vampire-owned club.
-Third one this month.
+Dispatch had put out the call ten minutes ago.
+Missing girl.
+Sixteen.
+Last seen near a vampire-owned club.
+The fourth one this month.

 Harper didn’t need the address.